-There are 4 ferry routes operating between Thailand and Koh Samui Island offering you combined total of 98 sailings per week.
-Songserm operates 4 routes, Chumphon (Matapon Pier) to Koh Samui (Nathon Pier) runs 7 times per week, Koh Tao (Mae Haad Pier) to Koh Samui (Nathon Pier) about 7 times weekly, Koh Phangan (Thong Sala Pier) to Koh Samui (Nathon Pier) about 14 times weekly & Donsak to Koh Samui (Nathon Pier) about 14 times weekly.
-Lomprayah High Speed Ferries operates 3 routes, Koh Tao (Mae Haad Pier) to Koh Samui (Nathon Pier) runs 7 times per week, Koh Phangan (Thong Sala Pier) to Koh Samui (Nathon Pier) about 4 times daily & Donsak to Koh Samui (Nathon Pier) about 3 times daily.
+There are 4 ferry routes operating between Thailand and Koh Samui Island offering you combined total of 77 sailings per week.
+Songserm operates 3 routes, Chumphon (Matapon Pier) to Koh Samui (Nathon Pier) runs 7 times per week, Koh Tao (Mae Haad Pier) to Koh Samui (Nathon Pier) about 7 times weekly & Koh Phangan (Thong Sala Pier) to Koh Samui (Nathon Pier) about 14 times weekly.
+Lomprayah High Speed Ferries operates 3 routes, Koh Tao (Mae Haad Pier) to Koh Samui (Nathon Pier) runs 7 times per week, Koh Phangan (Thong Sala Pier) to Koh Samui (Nathon Pier) about 3 times daily & Suratthani to Koh Samui (Nathon Pier) about 3 times daily.

 As the frequency and duration of crossings on some routes varies we would advise that you do a live search for crossings from Thailand to Koh Samui Island to get the most up to date information.